LINWEN607/congregate/runbooks/migrations-from-ado.md

 # Migration Wave

-This runbook covers the process of migrating a wave of **groups and projects** from a source Azure DevOps instance to self managed, dedicated GitLab or gitlab.com instance.
+This runbook covers the process of migrating a wave of **project's repositories** from a source Azure DevOps instance to self managed, dedicated GitLab or gitlab.com instance.

 ## Slack channel for communication